 ‘I am Tiger Woods’ is a popular slogan repeated by several kids in a Nike commercial.
 Given Woods’ recent transgressions that phrase is even more true today.
 Except the adults are missing.

-It’s true, as I mentioned in Tiger Woods and the cross, he is just like the rest of us.
+It’s true, as I mentioned in another article, Tiger Woods and the cross, he is just like the rest of us.
 I am not talking about the money or the golf.
 I am talking about the transgressions.
 The sin.

 Woods’ sin might look different in manifestation than yours, but your sin is still sin.
 Even the slogan ‘I am Tiger Woods’ can push people to idolatry and covetousness.